 You should be periodically monitored for liver, kidney, and cardiovascular function and should have regular blood tests.

 Patients who are taking Parlodel at the same time as levedopa may have hallucinations that usually resolve when the Parlodel dosage is decreased; however, in some instances, Parlodel therapy may need to be discontinued.

 Patients treated with anti-Parkinson’s medicines can experience intense urges to gamble, increased sexual urges, intense urges to spend money uncontrollably, and other intense urges.
 You should discuss any of these urges with your doctor.

 If you have any history of heart problems, speak with your doctor as you may need monitoring during your Parlodel treatment.

 You should be monitored for melanomas on a regular basis when using Parlodel for any indication.

 Alcohol may potentiate the side effects of Parlodel.
 Parlodel may interact with dopamine antagonists, butyrophenones, and certain other agents.
 Caution should be used when administering Parlodel with drugs that are strong inhibitors of CYP3A4.
 Concomitant use of Parlodel with other ergot alkaloids is not recommended.

-There have been no significant studies which show that Parlodel causes a risk to the fetus in any trimester.
+There have been no significant studies that show that Parlodel causes a risk to the fetus in any trimester.

 Nursing Mothers: Parlodel should not be used during lactation in postpartum women.

-The safety and efficacy of Parlodel for the treatment of prolactin-secreting pituitary adenomas has been established in patients age 16 to adult.
+The safety and efficacy of Parlodel for the treatment of prolactin-secreting pituitary adenomas have been established in patients age 16 to adult.
 Safety and efficacy of Parlodel has not been established in pediatric patients under the age of 8 years.
-There is limited data supporting the use of Parlodel for the treatment of prolactin-secreting adenomas in patients age 11-15.
+There are limited data supporting the use of Parlodel for the treatment of prolactin-secreting adenomas in patients aged 11-15.